arielfayol37/Lattice_paths/README.md

 maximal sets, this approach has many potential applications, such as for the problems above, or for improving data transmission speed in networking

+Sequence.py is used to represent a path.
+Genome.py is used to represent a set of paths.
+Population.py is used to simulate the evolution of a group of Genomes. run.py is a wrapper used to collect the data. lp_utils.py is a module for useful utilities in the program. draw.py is used for visualization.

 # Definitions

 **The coordinates of corners of a lattice:**